 This section outlines important recommendations to manage moisture in the motorhome to avoid moisture-related damage, such as mold.
 The materials and methods used to construct the motorhome were selected in part to minimize air leakage and to create a weather-tight exterior shell.
-However, in order to protect your investment, and reduce the risk of moisture-related damage and costly repairs, attention and care has to be taken to manage moisture inside your RV.
+However, to protect your investment, and reduce the risk of moisture-related damage and costly repairs, attention and care must be taken to manage moisture inside your motorhome.